wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/1-introduction.md

 At the end of this module, you'll be able to:

-- Describe the benefits of MSIX and MSIX app attach
+- Describe the benefits of MSIX and MSIX app attach.
 - Deploy MSIX app attach.
 - Transform existing applications by using the MSIX packaging tool.